ThanhTran14/DocumentationProjectThanhTran/README.md

 Introduction

 This is a documentation of a tictactoe program.
 This implementation is a Player vs Player so you need to have a friend to play with.
-Each player would get their turns and it would alternate until it eithers end in a win, tie, or quit the program.
+Each player would get their turns and it would alternate until it either ends in a win, tie, or quit the program.
 This documentation only works with students from Appalachian State University.

 How to install